CloudTestDrive/EventLabs/AppDev/container/wercker.md

 ![alt text](images/39.nodejs.configuration.png)

-Here you need to configure the (network) link between the containers. *Service* refers to the defined Container Cloud Service which is MongoDB if you haven't changed the MongoDB configuration in the previous step.
+Here you need to configure the (network) link between the containers. *Service* refers to the defined Container Cloud Service which is "mongodb" if you haven't changed the MongoDB configuration in the previous step.
 Finally *Alias* is the host name of the service.
 This is what needed to configure MongoDB driver to access MongoDB instance from Node.js sample application service.
 Click **Save**.

 ![alt text](images/40.links.png)

-Click **Save** to update *emp-nodejs* configuration for this stack.
+Click **Save** to update *userxx-emp-nodejs* configuration for this stack.
+You should see a line between the 2 containers in the stack, representing the link you created.

 ![alt text](images/41.save.nodejs.config.png)

-Check the diagram and click Save to create *employee-nodejs-mongodb* stack.
+Check the diagram and click Save to create *userxx-nodejs-mongodb* stack.

 ![alt text](images/42.stack.complete.png)

-#### Deploy Oracle Container Cloud Stack and test the Employee Node.js sample application ####
+#### Deploy Oracle Container Cloud Stack and test the Node.js sample application ####

 Your stack is ready, so it is time to deploy and test the Node.js sample application.
-Find the newly created *userxx-emp-nodejs-mongodb* stack and click the green **Deploy** button.
+Find the newly created *userxx-nodejs-mongodb* stack and click the green **Deploy** button.

 ![alt text](images/43.deploy.stack.png)